Zhengxu Yan

 Python, Pytorch, Tensorflow, AutoGen

-• Developed a multi-agent trading system integrating LLMs with specialized agents for multimodal data processing.
+• Developed a multi-agent trading system integrating LLMs with specialized agents for multimodal data processing, layered memory, and Retrieval-Augmented Generation, aiming to exceed standard prediction models by 5-7% in market accuracy.

 IM2SPAIN Project